mayuki/Kurukuru/README.md

 });
 ```

 You can also use async method pattern.
+Use `StartAsync` method.

 ```csharp
 await Spinner.StartAsync("Processing...", async () =>